 Loyal customers spend more

 Generally speaking, attracting new customers is decidedly less fruitful than retaining customers and encouraging their loyalty.
-In fact, loyal customers spend 67% more than new customers, which makes them an obvious target market compared to those penny-pinching newcomers.
+In fact, 43% of customers spend more at businesses they are loyal to, making it worth the investment to focus on retaining customers.

 Loyal customers are easy to sell to